ShakyPizza/Testing_grounds/README.md

 # Testing_grounds
-Series of small tests on my devices, ESP32's, various sensors amd RPi's.
+Series of small tests on with C++, ESP32's, various sensors amd RPi's.